yaronf/sd-jwt/internal-docs/IMPLEMENTATION_PLAN.md

 4. **Input Validation**: Validate all inputs (disclosures, digests, etc.)
 5. **Constant-Time Operations**: Use constant-time comparisons where applicable
 6. **Memory Safety**: Avoid exposing sensitive data unnecessarily
+7. **EC Signing Timing Attack**: Documented warning in Issuer-facing API about potential timing attack vulnerability in EC (ES256) signing (affects signing only, not verification).
+Users concerned about timing attacks should use RSA (RS256) or Ed25519 (EdDSA) keys instead.

 ## Phase 9: Code Cleanup and Refactoring